History of the Nashville Sounds: New York Yankees (1980–1984)

 The Sounds were three games shy of winning the first-half pennant in 1984, with a second-place 38–33 record.
 Winning the first-half title is something that eluded the team during its entire seven-year span in the Southern League.
 One highlight of the first half took place on May 4, when Jim Deshaies pitched the club's first no-hitter against the Columbus Astros in the second game of a seven-inning doubleheader.
-The Astros' lone run was scored following three walks and a batter being hit by a pitch, advancing a runner home.
+The Astros' lone run was scored following two walks, a batter being hit by a pitch, and a fielder's choice, which advanced a runner home.
 Nashville finished the second half tied for first place with the Birmingham Barons with identical 35–40 records.
 On September 4, the Sounds defeated the Barons in a one-game tiebreaker, 3–2 in 10 innings, to win the second-half title for the sixth consecutive season.
 The Sounds met the Knoxville Blue Jays in the Western Division finals, but Knoxville emerged the victor, winning three games to one.
 Skipper Jim Marshall led his Sounds to a 74–73 record for the season.
 Nashville accumulated a 431–320 record during their five-year affiliation with the Yankees, their best record among all affiliations.
 They had a 583–460 record over seven years in the Southern League at Double-A.